Daniel-KM/Omeka-S-module-BlockPlus/README.md

 ### Assets

 Display a list of assets with optional urls and labels.
 It’s useful to build a block of partners, for example.
+The assets are not required to be filled, so it allow to display any list of contents.

 ### Simple block